pararang/gostein/README.md

 ### Delete
 The delete operation return int64 that indicate the number of rows that was deleted.
 #### Delete single row
-`Limit 1` indicate to update only the first row that match the `Condition`.
+`Limit 1` indicate to delete only the first row that match the `Condition`.
 ```go
 ...
 resp, err := sc.Delete("Sheet1", DeleteParams{